MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

     > [!NOTE]
     > Account Combiner works under the assumption that both accounts have the same posting type — either Balance Sheet or Profit and Loss.
 You cannot combine a Balance Sheet account into a Profit and Loss account or combine a Profit and Loss account into a Balance Sheet account.
 The Beginning Balance entries would be invalid if you cross match a Balance Sheet account with a Profit and Loss account.

-1. Choose a report destination.
+4. Choose a report destination.
 The report will list all the account modifications and combinations that took place, as well as all accounts that were modified and combined.

-**To combine or change multiple accounts from a spreadsheet:**
+#### To combine or change multiple accounts from a spreadsheet

 1. Enter existing account numbers in the first column of data in the spreadsheet, as you would enter it in the Account Number field.